JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 Controls the activation of using halo around trisoup triangles for ray tracing.

+### `--trisoupVertexMergeEnabled=0|1`
+Controls the activation of the merging of neighbor vertex to improve visual quality.

 ### `--trisoupImprovedEncoderEnabled=0|1`
 (Encoder only)
 Controls the activation of improved determination of trisoup vertex position.